FORTUNES OF A BLOCKBUSTER

-If we look back in time rather than forwards it is at least ironic and as they say “goes with the territory” that of all places in Ireland it is the region of Ulster should play host to (and by now be half colonized by) GOT.
-Ulster has been famous for violence and not just in recent centuries but back into the mythic past, which as said may have influenced Martin where the hero of Ulster, Cuchulainn, plays hurley with severed heads.
-In some respects GOT carries shades of the Roman games but it may carry some of Ireland’s wilder, darker side too.
+If we look back in time rather than forwards it is at least ironic and, as they say, “goes with the territory” that of all places in Ireland it is the region of Ulster should play host to (and by now be half colonized by) GOT.
+Ulster has been famous for violence and not just in recent centuries but back into the mythic past, which as said may have influenced Martin, where Ulster’s hero, Cuchulainn, plays hurley with severed heads.
+In some respects GOT carries shades of the Roman games, but it may carry some of Ireland’s wilder, darker side too.

 TOWARDS THE END AND BACK TO THE QUESTION

 With all this in mind I return to my original question about the popular culture phenomenon that is GOT.
 How much should we like it?
-Given all the barriers to appreciation I have outlined, one can’t offer more than qualified praise.
+Given all the barriers to appreciation I’ve outlined, one can’t offer more than qualified praise.
 This raises questions about those whose admiration is uncritical.
-What is it they really value and enjoy?
-Can precisely the challenge to accepted standards and censorship and with it the charm of belonging to the avant-garde in-group who approves that be suspected?
+What is it they truly value and enjoy?
+Can it be the challenge to accepted standards and censorship and with that the charm of belonging to the avant-garde in-group who approves it that we should suspect?
 It so, that could be serious.
 The fact remains that until laws and cultural values imposed greater sensitivity, executions and many forms of punishment were spectator sports.
 People enjoyed viewing death and torture in the public square or in the Roman amphitheatres.
 Too many probably still would – even today there apologists for the cruelties of the bullfight as “culture”.
 Arguments to the effect film and drama somehow sublimate and keep vicious desires within limits are dubious.
 Rape, torture, and violence generally can always be conveyed by shouts and screams off stage.
 By contrast images can sow seeds and foster obsessions.
 And as said, who knows if Jihadi John and his Beatles band or the insufferable Sally Jones weren’t encouraged as children of the West by modern entertainment of the GOT variety?

 I suspect that in years to come GOT could be seen as an aspect of the kind of general collapse of values and self-deception memorably described in a recent non-fiction bestseller, Douglas Murray’s The Strange Death of Europe.
 I wouldn’t be surprised however if once the series comes to an end amid arguments between author and adapters about how it should end, it will die a natural death and be little remembered unless as a staging post in large and super-expensive TV production.
 (I could imagine a fate la bit like that of the once incredibly hyped and for its time costly and spectacular Taylor Burton Cleopatra film).
 And we who took GOT seriously might then seem as silly as the curate who managed to find his egg good in parts.
 But time will tell.